DemaciaLarz/TDQN-in-keras/README.md

 First of all the cash and stock value made sense to simply put in a two dimensional vector and apply some normalizer of choice and they would under all circumstances maintain their opposite proportions meanwhile bottoming out when zero, this would signal to the agent which kind of position it is capable to formulate.

-A number of scaling methods were tested, such as unit norm, min max scaling with various boundaries.
-Standard normal scaling, removing the mean and scale to unit variance is the key though, basically due to the stability in training that it brings which allows for results to maybe or maybe not come to light.
+A number of scaling methods were tested, standard normal scaling, removing the mean and scale to unit variance is what worked best.
+The reason is simply the stability in training that it brings which allows for results to maybe or maybe not come to light.

 When it comes to the number of stock, it can easily become very large depending on the price of the stock and the initial cash value the agent is allowed to start trading with.
 This led me to be intitally suspicious about just clamping it in there with the cash and stock value.
 Hence a setup in which information about the number of stock was encoded via a one-hot procedure.